JMRI: Lights Documentation

-By Sensor - The Light will be turned on when the sensor changes to active or inactive, depending upon the choice made in the 'Sense for ON' popup menu, and it will be turned off, when the sensor reverses state.
-Specify the sensor by entering its name (system name or user name) in the 'Sensor Name' field.
-This option has a number of uses, including setting a fascia panel light to follow block occupancy.
-That is useful, for example, for monitoring train position in a hidden staging area.
+By Sensor - The Light will be turned on when the Control Sensor changes to active or inactive, depending upon the choice made in the 'Sense for ON' popup menu, and it will be turned off, when the sensor reverses state.
+Specify the Sensor by entering its name (System Name or User Name) in the 'Sensor Name' field.
+This option has a number of uses, including setting a fascia panel light to follow Block occupancy.
+That is useful, for example, for monitoring train positions in a hidden staging area.

-A variable light allows for a variable number of intensities between on and off.
+A variable Light allows for a variable number of intensities between on and off.
 The typical use would be for layout lighting simulating the changes for the time of day and night.
-Only some forms of lights have the ablity to be variable.
+Only some forms of Lights have the ability to be variable.
 Examples would include Internal and PowerLine devices.
-A number of configuration options are available for variable lights below.
+A number of configuration options are available for variable Lights below.

-A variable light is adjusted by an intensity setting.
-The range of the intensity is from 0.00 for full off to 1.00 which is full on.
-User entry for the intensity will either user the floating point value or the percentage value of 0% to 100%.
+A variable Light is adjusted by an intensity setting.
+The range of the intensity is from 0.00 for full Off to 1.00 which is full On.
+User entry for the intensity will either use a floating point value from 0 to 1 or a percentage value of 0% to 100%.

 - Set Intensity

-- This operation will set a target intensity for the light.
-If the interface supports transition effects and they are configured, the light will make a controled transition from the current setting to the new setting.
+- This operation will set a target intensity for the Variable Light.
+If the interface supports transition effects and they are configured, the Light will make a controlled transition from the current setting to the new setting.